IQSS/dataverse/doc/sphinx-guides/source/installation/advanced.rst

 Inventory of External Exporters
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Known external exporters are listed below but development takes place at https://github.com/gdcc/dataverse-exporters and you are encouraged to check there for new exporters or contribute one!

 In the list below, the name of each exporter is followed by the machine-readable name in parentheses for use in APIs (see :ref:`export-dataset-metadata-api` in the API Guide).

 Croissant (``croissant``)